carolynbump/donation-form-ember/README.md

 # donation-form

 This is a donation form built in Ember.js.
+The javascript functionality can be found in the index.js route and controller.

 ## Prerequisites